vectorgrp/sil-kit/docs/api/rpc.rst

 Error handling
 ~~~~~~~~~~~~~~

-* If using |Call| with no corresponding server available, the CallReturnHandler is triggered immediately with an invaild
+* If using |Call| with no corresponding server available, the CallReturnHandler is triggered immediately with a nullptr
   call handle and CallStatus::ServerNotReachable.
-In this case, the call handle returned by |Call| is also invalid.
+In this case, the call handle returned by |Call| is also nullptr.
 * |SubmitResult| must only be used with a valid call handle received in the RpcHandler.

 Usage Example